tejastee/pydelhivery/README.md

 This library is based on the [Delhivery Developer Portal Documentation](https://one.delhivery.com/developer-portal/documents).

+> **Note**: This is an independent, open-source project.
+The author is not affiliated with Delhivery in any way.
+This project is provided as-is in the hope that others find it helpful for integrating with Delhivery's APIs.

 ## Features

 - ✅ **Pincode Serviceability Check** - Verify if a location is serviceable for delivery